 What about workplace requirements for face masks and PPE that is necessary for certain jobs?
 Does the Lord forbid us from covering our faces at work?
 This particular objection is extremely complex and one that I cannot fully dissect in this article, nor do I believe I should because each individual situation needs to be brought to the Holy Spirit for guidance.
 I’ll say this as answer though: I did not write this article because we have a problem with PPE or face masks for specific, job-related tasks for which they were designed.
-I wrote this article because of the pervasive, rapid change in our society where everyone is now wearing face masks in virtually every single social activity out of pure fear of the asymptomatic spread of illness.
+I wrote this article because of the pervasive, rapid change in our society where everyone is now wearing face masks in virtually every single social activity out of pure fear of the asymptomatic spread of a flu-like illness.
 Do restaurant servers really need to cover their faces just like surgeons need to in order to perform their job?
 I’ll let you decide.
-Rewind one year ago and recall that there were no problems with PPE or job-related face coverings in our society whatsoever, however, we are experiencing a major and distinctive change in our culture today that demands serious consideration from the church, especially because the changes are rooted in fear.
+Rewind one year ago and recall that there were no problems with PPE or job-related face coverings in our society whatsoever, however, we are experiencing a major and distinctive change in our culture today that demands serious consideration from the church, especially because the changes are undoubtedly rooted in fear.

 Lastly, I wanted to mention 1 Corinthians 11 as it pertains to “head coverings.”
 I am deliberately leaving this section out of this article because I do not believe it applies to face coverings.
 The head coverings refer to the top of the head, not the face, and therefore these scriptures should not be included in this specific conversation.

 I want to give mention to one more thing I discovered about face coverings as I explored the topic in scripture.
 There also seems to be a strong correlation with face coverings and coming judgment in scripture.
 Let’s look at some examples below.